jsnyders/StringTemplate-js/README.md

 Templates can also be compiled from your own application using the API in compiler/stc.js.
 Grunt task TBD.

 * Step 2 Execute the compiled template.
-This can be done with the JavaScript version of stst that is in the bin folder.
+This can be done with stst that is in the bin folder.

 ```
 cd samples/hello
-../../bin/stst hello hello.json
+stst hello hello.json
 ```

 The first argument is the template name without the _stg.js suffix.
 The second argument is a JSON file that supplies the data for the template.

-NOTE: The JavaScript version of stst is very rough.
-Ignore the debugging output for now.
+Type `stst -h` for help on stst command line options.

-To execute the template from your application:
+To execute the template from your application add code similar to the following:

 ```
 cd samples/hello
 node
-var st = require("../../lib/stRuntime");
+var st = require("stringtemplate-js");
 var g = st.loadGroup(require("./hello_stg"));
 console.log(g.render("hello", ["world"]);
 // or